jsga/WorldCovr_BI_public/README.md

-### Access the dashboard online
+### Access the dashboard online [here](https://worldcover-bi-public.herokuapp.com/)

-The app is freely hosted on Heroku and available via [this link](https://worldcovr-dashboard.herokuapp.com/).
-The username and password are provided privately by email.
+The app is freely hosted on Heroku and available via [this link](https://worldcover-bi-public.herokuapp.com/).
 Please keep in mind the speed of the response might not be as fast as if the app was hosted on a premium service hosting.
 Heroku has been configured so that the dashboard re-builds automatically when the master branch is pushed.

 ### Run the app locally